 Throughout your studies your assignments will help you to apply theory to practice and to combine academic work with case studies or examples relevant to your work.

 One of your taught modules, the Dissertation Workshop, will help you prepare for your dissertation.
-You'll learn how to plan and schedule your independent literature-based research project.
-With the help of your dissertation supervisor you'll work on finding the appropriate scope and focus for your project, and develop a workable structure.
-You'll also receive feedback on draft chapters and guidance on conducting your literature review and any further research.
+You will learn how to plan and schedule your independent literature-based research project.
+With the help of your dissertation supervisor you will work on finding the appropriate scope and focus for your project, and develop a workable structure.
+You will also receive feedback on draft chapters and guidance on conducting your literature review and any further research.